maxgmr/rust-maintenance-docs/updating-rustc.md

 If the build fails, it's up to you to figure out why.
 This will require the problem-solving skills and attention to detail I know you have!

+I've saved a great deal of time in the past by first trying to find any upstream issues related to my problem on the Rust GitHub page.
+It's quite common for non-packaging-related problems to be already known upstream, and you can often grab a patch from there.

 When a particular bug gives me a lot of grief, I keep all my notes about it under a personal ["Bug Diaries" GitHub repo](https://github.com/maxgmr/bug_diaries/tree/main/rustc).
 I find it helpful to keep all the information I've collected in one accessible place, and perhaps it may help you address any similar bugs that appear in the future.

 ### 13. PPA Build